treehouses/treehouses.github.io/pages/vi/faq.md

     - Name the organization '&lt;YourUserName&gt;-OLE', select 'My personal account', choose the 'Team For Open Source' option, and enter your email address to create the account.
     - Now it will prompt you for which profile to use when you fork the [treehouses repository](https://github.com/treehouses/treehouses.github.io).

+#### Q11: What if you encounter Host key verification fail?
++ You encountered this error because the host key has been changed due to new installation of the raspberry pi or your host key has been changed.
++ To fix the issue, You can try the following methods:
+    - remove `known_hosts` file with `rm ~/.ssh/known_hosts`
+    - avoid checking for host keys with `ssh -o StrictHostKeyChecking=no <user>@<host>`
+    - remove the exact key line of the offending host by looking in the output for `Offending key in /home/peter/.ssh/known_hosts:<linenumber>` and then with `sed -i <linenumber>d ~/.ssh/known_hosts` remove this exact line

 ---

 ## Helpful Links

 #### *GitHub and Markdown*